Certainty of Survival

 5 0.00003

-To illustrate this process, let's consider an example.
-Suppose we have a component subjected to cyclic stress with a constant amplitude, cycling between ±300 MPa.
-The component has a material for which we know the parameters of the S-N curve for a certainty of survival of 50%.
-Those parameters are:
+Suppose we have a component subjected to constant-amplitude cyclic stress between ±300 MPa.
+The S‑N curve parameters for this material at 50 % certainty of survival are:

 • stress range intercept SRI = 1300 MPa